crismariudenis/DotsAi/README.md

-## Changing the values leads to different results
+## Change these values to create different behaviors

 #### Input Layer